Skip to main content

 PRO TIP

-Salt Lake City is 45 minutes away and has everything Alta doesn't.
-Families staying a full week often schedule one non-ski day downtown for museums, restaurants, and restocking supplies.
+Salt Lake City is 45 minutes away.
+Families staying a full week often schedule one non-ski day downtown for museums and restocking.
 The Natural History Museum of Utah alone is worth the drive.

 When to Go